lewisabel/project-examples/README.md

 # Projects

-Here is a collection of some projects focusing on object-oriented programming concepts in Javascript.
+This is a collection of some projects focusing on object-oriented programming concepts in Javascript.